GhummanTech/Documentation/README.md

 3. Submit a pull request.

 ### Issues & Support
 If you find a mistake or have a suggestion, open an issue in this repository.
-For direct support, contact us at **support@ghummantech.com**.
+For direct support, contact us at **admin@ghummantech.com**.

-## 📜 License
-This documentation is licensed under the **Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)**.

 ---
 **Stay connected!**